abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Functor laws
 ---

 So these are the two mappings (one between objects and one between morphisms) that constitute a functor.
-But not every pair of such two mappings is a functon.
+But not every pair of such two mappings is a functor.
 As we said, in addition to existing, the mappings should *preserve the structure* of the source category into the target category.
 To see what that means, we revisit the definition of a category from chapter 2:

 > A category is a collection of *objects* (we can think of them as points) and *morphisms* (arrows) that go from one object to another, where:
 > 1. Each object has to have the identity morphism.